waimea-zbulley/level-2-project-nas-builder/README.md

 ## Project Description

-This is an app that ...
+This is an app that assists the user in selecting the parts for a home use oriented NAS

 The app has the following key features:
 - Feature one